Otumian-empire/swift-python/exercise12b.md

 user_base   = float(input("Enter base: "))
 user_height = float(input("Enter height: "))

-# call the function here
+# call the function here, and pass user_base and user_height to it
+# as the base and height needed
 area = calc_area(user_base, user_height)

 print(f"The area of a triagle of base, {user_base} and height, {user_height} is {area}")